Tini4/ul_scheduler/README.md

 # UL scheduler

-A browser extension to help with scheduling at University of Ljubljana.
+A browser extension to help with scheduling at the University of Ljubljana.

 ## Supported faculties